-Extract the gel from a fresh aloe vera stem.
+How to: Extract the gel from a fresh aloe vera stem.
 Then mix it with some freshly grated cucumber, a few drops of lemon juice and one tablespoon of sandalwood powder.
 Apply this paste on the affected areas and let it dry completely.
-Once dry, rinse your face with ice cold water and pat dry.
+Once dry, rinse your face with ice-cold water and pat dry.

 Q. What skincare ingredients help treat dark spots on the face?